lpod/lpod-docs/level1-graphic-content.rst

   or spaces (ex.: ``rotate(45), scale(10, 12)``); see ODF 1.1 §9.2.15 for the
   supported transformations.

 Note that, while the ``name`` property is not specified as unique in the standard, OpenOffice.org prevents the end-user from providing non-unique names to drawing shapes.
-On the other hand, OpenOffice.org doesn't currently neither uses nor preserves the ``id`` property in text documents, but needs it to implement the connectors in presentation documents.
+On the other hand, OpenOffice.org currently neither uses nor preserves the ``id`` property in text documents, but needs it to implement the connectors in presentation documents.
 So, we presently recommend the use of ``name``, with unique values, as soon as the applications need persistent shape identifiers.

 A shape may be provided with a title and a description (which are non-displayed but persistent metadata), through the ``set_title()`` and ``set_description()`` methods.
 These informative data may be retrieved using ``get_title()`` and ``get_description()``.